 Go to the HilSimGUI folder in the Project Explorer and double click on runGUI.bat to start up the GUI.
 A command line window should open up followed by the GUI.

-At the top left corner of the newly opened window, ensure that the "Serial" Connection is selected and that the Port selection dropdown window next to it has "Automatic" selected.
+At the top left corner of the newly opened window, ensure that the "USB" connection is selected and that the Port selection dropdown window next to it has "Automatic" selected.

 Click connect and you should see the elements on the GUI changing to reflect what’s happening on the miniHIL board.
 For instance, you should notice that the LedBlue element is switching between on and off, to reflect the blinky heartbeat selftest.